bestwebsoft/htaccess-wordpress-plugin/readme.txt

 == Description ==

-The plugin Htaccess allows controlling access to your website using the directives Allow and Deny.
+The plugin Htaccess allows to controll access to your website.
 Access can be controlled based on the client's hostname, IP address, or other characteristics of the client's request.
+It is very simple and has just two the directives like Allow and Deny.

 http://www.youtube.com/watch?v=-Y-qw8cF9yk